Infineon/deepcraft-starter-models/GunshotDetection/README.md

 ## Overview

-This is a starter model for detecting gunshots in a noisy environment, quite far along in its development before it was abandoned due to a lack of testing capabilities.
+This is a starter model for detecting gunshots in a noisy environment, quite far along in its development.
 The model includes strong invariance to many different background noises with around 1 hour of microphone data.
 It is presented here with the purpose of being supplemented with a significant amount of gunshot data, without having to worry as much about recording and adding background noise data.

 ## Collection of Data